You are here

 Student Conduct Procedures

-The Office of Student Conduct is responsible for the student conduct process (UMD's student disciplinary process), to include alleged sexual misconduct violations.
+The Office of Student Conduct and Conflict Resolution is responsible for the student conduct process (UMD's student disciplinary process), to include alleged sexual misconduct violations.
 The student conduct process may be found on the Student Conduct website.
 Click here for more details.
-For more information, contact the Office of Student Conduct: (218) 726-7255 or email@example.com.
+For more information, contact the Office of Student Conduct and Conflict Resolution: (218) 726-7255 or firstname.lastname@example.org.